-The farther the load is carried from the pivot point (center of front wheels), the less the weight on the steer wheels.
-Therefore, always carry the load as close to the front wheels as possible (back and flush against the face of the forks.)
+The farther the load is carried from the pivot point (Center of front wheels), the less the weight on the steer wheels (rear wheels).
+Therefore, always carry the load as close to the front wheels as possible (Back and flush against the face of the forks).

-The capacity load shown on the nameplate represented by a cube in weight is evenly distributed, with the center of gravity located a standard distance from the face of the forks.
+The capacity load shown on the nameplate is represented by a cube in weight is evenly distributed, with the center of gravity located a standard distance from the face of the forks.
 If the weight of the actual load to be handled is not evenly distributed, put the heaviest part closest to the carriage.

-2) ADJUSTING THE LOAD FORKS
+2. ADJUSTING THE LOAD FORKS

-The load forks are adjustable on the hanger, carriage.
+The load forks are adjustable on the hanger or the carriage.
 Forks should be spaced as far apart as the load will allow.
-Both forks should always be the same distance from the center of the fork carriage.
-To adjust the forks, raise the carriage slightly.
-Tilt the mast fully forward to reduce friction and make the fork slide easier.
-Unlock the fork locking pins.
+Both forks should always be the same distance from the center of the fork carriage for ensure stability.

+To adjust the forks, raise the carriage slightly, and tilt the mast fully forward to reduce friction and make the fork slide easier.
+Then, unlock the fork locking pins.
 Position the forks by pushing them away from you.
 Secure the fork locking pins.

-A Make sure the load backrest (LBR) or fork retaining bolts are fasten securely in place.
+▲ Make sure the load backrest or fork retaining bolts are fasten securely in place.

-3) LOAD ON FORKS
+3. LOAD ON FORKS

 Do not elevate the load with one fork.
-Loading with one fork cause the tip over, serious injury or death of operator.
+Loading with one fork can cause the tip over and serious injury or death of operator, and height difference between both fork tips due to overload.

+2) Do not elevate the load with the ends of the forks.

-The work can cause the height difference between both fork tips.
+This can cause height difference between both fork tips due to overload in the end of the forks resulted from farther center of gravity of load.

-(2) Do not elevate the load with the ends of the forks.This work can cause the height difference tips due to overload in the end of the forks.The load should be loaded at least over 2/3 of fork length.
+The load should be loaded at least over 2/3 of fork length.

-4) TRAVELING WITH LOAD
+4. TRAVELING WITH LOAD